The Advantages and Disadvantages of Working From Home : How to Find Your Balance

-Today I want to outline for you some advantages and pitfalls to avoid when working from home.
-I am sharing the same tips and strategies I share with my online therapy and life coaching clients to make the transition of working from home a smooth and happy one.
+If you are one of the many who have encountered obstacles while working from home, there are ways to navigate around them.
+Learn the tips and strategies I share with my online therapy and life coaching clients to make the transition of working from home a smooth and happy one.

 Advantages of Working from Home

-Depending on your position and work duties, working from home can allow you to work at your own pace and (sometimes) set your own schedule.
-Some work from home positions follow set hours such as the typical 9 am-5 pm workday.
+Depending on your position and work duties, working remotely can allow you to execute tasks at your own pace and (sometimes) set your own schedule.
+Some work-from-home positions follow set hours such as the typical 9-5 workday.
 While others allow you to work at any time as long as specific goals are met.

 With this flexibility, you can wake up and go to bed at a time that is ideal for you, take breaks for exercise, refresh your brain, and reduce daily stressors such as traffic.